-There’re many eCommerce platforms out there, however, many entrepreneurs would still consider Shopify to be the best choice for their businesses.
-Some of the key reasons for utilizing Shopify include:
+There are many eCommerce platforms out there, however, many entrepreneurs would still consider Shopify to be the best choice for their businesses.
+Some key reasons for utilizing Shopify include:

 Starting a Shopify store just takes 30 minutes.
 This includes adding products, setting up payment methods and shipping rates, and configuring the store’s settings.
 Once the store is up and running, it can take some time to add more products and optimize the site for search engines.
 Overall, building a Shopify store is quick and easy, and businesses can be up and running in no time.